Religious Education

 • Reed, James E., and Ronnie Prevost.
 1993.
 A History of Christian Education.
 Nashville: Broadman and Holman.

 • Rousseau, Jean-Jacques.
 1979.
-Emile or on Education.
+Emile or On Education.
 Translated by Allan Bloom.
 New York: Basic Books.
 Annotated by Allan Bloom.

 • Schleiermacher, Friedrich.
 1996.
-On Religion: Speeches to Its Cultured Despisers.
+On Religion: Speeches To Its Cultured Despisers.
 Translated by Richard Crouter.
 Cambridge: Cambridge University Press.

 • Schweitzer, Friedrich.
 2004.
 The Postmodern Life Cycle: Challenges for Church and Theology.
 St. Louis, MO: Chalice.